 - State Road and Ashburner Street

 Additional drop-off locations are available only Saturday, January 9 and Saturday, January 16 between 9am and 3pm.
-You can find a list of those locations here.
 Just make sure that your tree is completely free of decorations and untied!

 What if I can’t drop off my tree?

 Christmas trees can also be collected at curbside on trash day, though these trees won’t be recycled.
 If you’re looking for ways to reuse your Christmas tree yourself, check out these suggestions from the City of Philadelphia Streets Department:

 - Purchase potted trees and plant them after the holidays